Flashdance (song): Chart performance

 For the chart issue dated October 9, 2004, "Flashdance" debuted at number three on the UK Singles Chart, becoming Deep Dish's first and only single to reach the UK top 10.
 It was the second-highest entry for that week, behind "I Hope You Dance" by Ronan Keating.
-"Flashdance" peaked at number 14 on the Australian Singles Chart and was certified Gold by the Australian Recording Industry Association, denoting shipments of 35,000 copies.
+"Flashdance" peaked at number 14 on the Australian Singles Chart and was certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 copies.

 Remix

 In 2005 a mashup of "Flashdance" with the Dire Straits song "Money for Nothing" was included on the George Is On album.
-The remix, titled "Flashing For Money" and arranged by DJ Sultan, appeared as a B-side on Deep Dish Records single releases of "Say Hello", and was released as an a-side single on the Absolute Sound label in France.
+The remix, titled "Flashing For Money" and arranged by DJ Sultan, appeared as a B-side on Deep Dish Records single releases of "Say Hello", and was released as an A-side single on the Absolute Sound label in France.